amplifyeyecare-logo-base2-icon

 Mild to moderate allergies affecting the eyes can often be treated with cool compresses, artificial tears, and over-the-counter antihistamine eye drops.
 These products can help alleviate symptoms such as itchy, red, and watery eyes, as well as swelling and redness.
 It is important to pay attention to what season or substances may be triggering your allergies and to speak to an optometrist if your symptoms persist or worsen.
 If these treatments are not effective or you are experiencing severe allergy symptoms, it may be necessary to see your eye doctor and get medications based on your symptoms.

-Receive the best care by visiting us for an eye allergy exam at our trusted optometry clinic in Olympia, serving patients from the surrounding areas including Lakewood, Tacoma, and Lacey.
+Schedule your visit with our eye doctors for an eye allergy exam at our leading optometry clinic in Olympia, attracting patients from Lakewood, Tacoma, and Lacey.
 Call (360) 491-2121 or fill out this form to make an appointment today.

 Testimonials